harashish-arora/COL106-Assignment/README.md

 ## 11. How to Run the Test Cases

-1. Copy any test block above into a file, e.g., `test.in`.
+1. Copy any test block above into a file, e.g., `test.in` (or use the one given).
 2. Run the program with:
    ```
    ./main < test.in